kreimanlab/VariationalPrototypeReplaysCL/README.md

 ## Notes

 The source code is for illustration purpose only.
-Path reconfigurations may be needed to run some MATLAB scripts.
 We do not provide techinical supports but we would be happy to discuss about SCIENCE!

 ## License